 (9) On an annual basis, the department shall require the recovery audit contractor to compile and publish on the department's Internet web site metrics related to the performance of each recovery audit contractor.
-Such metrics shall include: (a) The number and type of issues reviewed; (b) the number of medical records requested; (c) the number of overpayments and the aggregate dollar amounts associated with the overpayments identified by the contractor; (d) the number of underpayments and the aggregate dollar amounts associated with the identified underpayments; (e) the duration of audits from initiation to time of completion; (f) the number of adverse determinations and the overturn rating of those determinations in the appeal process; (g) the number of appeals filed by providers and the disposition status of such appeals; (h) the contractor's compensation structure and dollar amount of compensation; and (i) a copy of the department's contract with the recovery audit contractor. - The recovery audit contractor, in conjunction with the department, shall perform educational and training programs annually for providers that encompass a summary of audit results, a description of common issues, problems, and mistakes identified through audits and reviews, and opportunities for improvement. - (11) Providers shall be allowed to submit records requested as a result of audit in electronic format which shall include compact disc, digital versatile disc, or other electronic format deemed appropriate by the department - or via facsimile transmission, at the request of the provider.
+Such metrics shall include: (a) The number and type of issues reviewed; (b) the number of medical records requested; (c) the number of overpayments and the aggregate dollar amounts associated with the overpayments identified by the contractor; (d) the number of underpayments and the aggregate dollar amounts associated with the identified underpayments; (e) the duration of audits from initiation to time of completion; (f) the number of adverse determinations and the overturn rating of those determinations in the appeal process; (g) the number of appeals filed by providers and the dispessition status of such appeals. (b) of appeals filed by providers and the disposition status of such appeals; (h) the contractor's compensation structure and dollar amount of compensation; and

+(i) a copy of the department's contract with the recovery audit contractor.(10) The recovery audit contractor, in conjunction with the department, shall perform educational and training programs annually for providers that encompass a summary of audit results, a description of common issues, problems, and mistakes identified through audits and reviews, and opportunities for improvement.

+(11) Providers shall be allowed to submit records requested as a result of an audit in electronic format, including which shall include compact disc, digital versatile disc, or other electronic format deemed appropriate by the department or via facsimile transmission, at the request of the provider.

-(12)(a) A provider shall have the right to appeal a determination made by the recovery audit contractor. - (b) The contractor shall establish an informal consultation process to be utilized prior to the issuance of a final determination.
-Within thirty days after receipt of notification of a preliminary finding from the contractor, the provider may request an informal consultation with the contractor to discuss and attempt to resolve the findings or portion of such findings in the preliminary findings letter.
-The request shall be made to the contractor. consultation shall occur within thirty days after the provider's request for informal consultation, unless otherwise agreed to by both parties. - (c) Within thirty days after notification of an adverse determination, a provider may request an administrative appeal of the adverse determination as - set forth in the Administrative Procedure Act.
+(12)(a) A provider shall have the right to appeal a determination made by the recovery audit contractor. (b) The contractor shall establish an informal consultation process to be utilized prior to the issuance of a final determination.
+Within thirty days after receipt of notification of a preliminary finding from the contractor, the after receipt of notification of a preliminary finding from the contractor, the provider may request an informal consultation with the contractor to discuss and attempt to resolve the findings or portion of such findings in the preliminary findings letter.
+The request shall be made to the contractor.
+The consultation shall occur within thirty days after the provider's request for informal consultation, unless otherwise agreed to by both parties. (c) Within thirty days after notification of an adverse determination, a provider may request an administrative appeal of the adverse determination action.

-(13 6) The department shall by December 1 of each year, 2012, report to the Legislature the status of the contracts, including the parties, the programs and issues addressed, the estimated cost recovery, and the savings accrued as а result of the contracts.
-Such report shall be filed electronically. - $(\underline{14} \ 7)$ For purposes of this section: - (a) Adverse determination means any decision rendered by the recovery audit contractor that results in a payment to a provider for a claim for - service being reduced or rescinded; (b a) Person means bodies politic and corporate, societies, communities, the public generally, individuals, partnerships, limited liability companies, joint-stock companies, and associations; and - $(\underline{c} \ b)$ Recovery audit contractor means private entities with which the department contracts to audit claims for medical assistance, identify underpayments and overpayments, and recoup overpayments.
+(c) within thirty days after notification of an adverse determination, a provider may request an administrative appeal of the adverse determination as set forth in the Administrative Procedure Act.
+(13) The department shall by December 1 of each year report to the Legislature the status of the contracts, including the parties, the programs and issues addressed, the estimated cost recovery, and the savings accrued as a result of the contracts.
+Such report shall be filed electronically.
+(14) For purposes of this costion:

+(14) For purposes of this section:

+(a) Adverse determination means any decision rendered by the recovery audit contractor that results in a payment to a provider for a claim for service being reduced or rescinded;

+(b) Person means bodies politic and corporate, societies, communities, the public generally, individuals, partnerships, limited liability companies, joint-stock companies, and associations; and underpayments and overpayments, and recoup overpayments.
 Sec.
-2. Original section 68-974, Revised Statutes Cumulative Supplement, - 2014, is repealed.
+2. Original section 68-974, Reissue Revised Statutes of Nebraska, is repealed.

+(c) Recovery audit contractor means private entities with which the department contracts to audit claims for medical assistance, identify